Yellowcard: 2010–2012: Reformation and When You're Through Thinking, Say Yes

-Southern Air and Ocean Avenue Acoustic (2012–2014)
+2012–2014: Southern Air and Ocean Avenue Acoustic

 Yellowcard announced at several shows in November 2011 that the group would be returning to the studio in early 2012 to record a new record.
-Ryan Key stated that the positive reception from When You're Through Thinking, Say Yes and the overall positive energy that the band was generating was inspiration to begin writing again.
+Key stated that the positive reception from When You're Through Thinking, Say Yes and the overall positive energy that the band was generating was inspiration to begin writing again.
 The band had already begun to write material for the new record.
 On February 10, it was announced that all the new music had been demoed, and Key would start writing lyrics.
 On February 3, 2012, Sean O'Donnell posted a message on Yellowcard's website stating he was leaving the band because he was getting married and wanted to focus on his family.
 On the 17th of the same month, also on the band's website, it was announced that Josh Portman would be filling the spot as bassist.

-On March 2, Ryan Key posted a tweet to fellow musician Alex Gaskarth (from All Time Low), confirming one of the new tracks on the upcoming record was titled "The Surface of the Sun".
-On March 5, 2012, Yellowcard entered the studio to begin recording an album.
-The next day, the group broadcast part of its studio recording live.
-Ryan Mendez also stated in the live chat that there would be ten tracks on the new album.
-In a video posted by TheInsider.com on March 15, Key stated that one of the words in the album title was "Air".
-He also stated in the live studio feed that there would be a title track on the album and confirmed the existence of an entirely acoustic song named "Ten".
-Alex Gaskarth, Cassadee Pope from Hey Monday, and Taylor Jardine from We Are the In Crowd were confirmed to be appearing as guest vocalists on the album.
+On March 5, 2012, the group entered the studio to begin recording their next album.
+Alex Gaskarth of All Time Low, Cassadee Pope of Hey Monday, and Taylor Jardine of We Are the In Crowd were confirmed to be appearing as guest vocalists on the album.
 Yellowcard announced that it had finished the record on April 8, after five weeks of recording.
 On May 21, the first single from the album, "Always Summer", premiered on the website AbsolutePunk and was available for free streaming.
 The next day, it was available for purchase on iTunes and Amazon.
-On June 3, Absolute Punk announced the title of the new record as Southern Air.
-On June 12, Yellowcard announced the track listing for Southern Air.
-Ryan Mendez later confirmed that the US release date would be August 14, and the Japan release date would be August 15.
-On June 28, during a commercial at the X Games on ESPN, a clip from the track "Surface of the Sun" was heard.